- Student Life

 Student Illness Procedure

-Students who are excused from class for illness may not participate in school activities until they have received permission from the school nurse.
-Every effort is made by the nursing staff to work with the student’s arts and academic schedules in order to minimize the amount of time a student is out of class and rehearsal.
+Students who are exempted from class for illness may not participate in school activities until they have received permission from the school nurse.

 Counseling is available by school counselors free of charge for any student.
 The counselor’s offices are located in the Health Center.
 Students may be self-referred or referred by parents, teachers, dorm parents, advisors, or other students.
 It is the goal of the counseling staff to provide support and to work with students to identify goals, and help the students work towards those goals.
 If needed, the counselor will make outside referrals for more specialized treatment support and options.

-In order for a student to leave school for any reason, parents must give their permission and the reason for the absence to the Student Services Coordinator.
+In order for a student to leave school for any reason, parents must give their permission in the REACH system and the reason for the absence to the Student Services Coordinator.
+Students may request an away permission and an email will be sent for approval to the parent as well as the student’s Department Chair regarding the away permission request.

 Students will be excused for medical, religious, or family emergency reasons and for school approved auditions.
 The student will have the opportunity to make up homework missed, although it may be impossible to make up work that was done in class.
 It is the student’s responsibility to consult the instructor regarding work that was missed.
 A student may be denied away permission if he or she has not met all academic, arts, dormitory, and disciplinary commitments.
 Absences due to early departure or late return from school vacations will not be excused.